GoogleCloudPlatform/community/tutorials/cloud-pubsub-drainer/index.md

 ### Install components

-You will use the new command-line interface for Stackdriver resources which is provided by the `gcloud` `alpha` component:
+You will use the new command-line interface for Stackdriver resources, which is provided by the `gcloud` `alpha` component:

     gcloud components install alpha